KonnorRogers/blog_ideas/gatsby_blog/gatsby.md

 # Purpose

-To provide a reusable resource for myself as well as a resource for any developer to start a gatsby site, in this case, a blog
+To provide a reusable resource for myself as well as a resource for any developer to start a gatsby site, in this case, a blog, without pulling in the gatsby-starter-blog project

 <strong>Note: </strong>I have no experience with using Gatsby or React prior to
 starting this project, so best practices may not be used.